oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 A:You can use the Oracle Database to run the Java Web example application.
 The application requires a working installation of Oracle Database along with the HR schema.
 Additionally, you can opt for Oracle Autonomous Database Cloud Services, which provides access to Oracle Cloud Free Tier for creating databases (as mentioned in the document).
 ```

-COMMENT: In the second answer it mentions the Autonomous Database Cloud Services
+**COMMENT**: In the second answer it mentions the Autonomous Database Cloud Services

 * Conclusion: we can suppose that 10 chunks as TopK similar vector represents a better parameters than the deafult 4.

 * Play with Temperature to discover how much become reacher in terms of expressions the answers provided.

+**<TBD: different vector datastore tests/LLM>**

+### Testbed
+We are confident that changing some parameters the quality and accuracy of the answers improve.
+But are you sure that on a large scale deployment your setup it's reliable on hundreds or thousands of different questions?
+Testbed helps you to massive test your chatbot, generating for you a Q&A test dataset and automatically try on your current configuration.